Advertiser disclosure

 • Discover a new passion

 Generally, students will have to request a gap year, which may also be referred to as deferring enrollment.
-You should be sure to get in touch with your college’s admissions office if you are interested in this option.
+Get in touch with your college’s admissions office if you are interested in this option.
 At most colleges, the admissions office will want to see that you have a specific, constructive plan for your gap year.

 Consider more affordable options